Advances in Kidney Biopsy Lesion Assessment through Dense Instance Segmentation: Methods

 \subsection{Preliminaries}

 \textbf{Diffusion model}.
-Diffusion approaches (\cite{song2020denoising, rombach2022high}) is a family of deep generative models, inspired by the principles of non-equilibrium thermodynamics (\cite{sohl2015deep, huang2023stochastic}).
+Diffusion approaches \citep{song2020denoising, rombach2022high} is a family of deep generative models inspired by the principles of non-equilibrium thermodynamics \citep{sohl2015deep, huang2023stochastic}.
 Their operation is conceptualized as $T$-step sequential process, iteratively transiting from an initial state $Z_{0}$ to a final state of pure noise $Z_{T}$.
 Diffusion forward involves the progressive addition of Gaussian noise at each transition.
-Due to the special properties of the Gaussian distribution (\cite{ho2020denoising}), it is possible to directly sample any intermediate noisy at state $Z_t$:
+Due to the special properties of the Gaussian distribution \citep{ho2020denoising}, it is possible to sample any intermediate noisy at state $Z_t$ directly:

-where $Z_{0}$ is the original data, $Z_{t}\ (t \le T)$ is the latent state at step $t$, and $\bar{\alpha}_{t}$ is the cumulative noise variance schedule (\cite{chen2022diffusiondet}).
-Notably, the diffusion forward process introduces no trainable parameters.
+where $Z_{0}$ is the original data, $Z_{t}\ (t \le T)$ is the latent state at step $t$, and $\bar{\alpha}_{t}$ is the cumulative noise variance schedule \citep{chen2022diffusiondet}.
+Notably, the diffusion forward process does not introduce trainable parameters.
 The objective of a diffusion model is to learn the reverse process.
 A neural network, $f_{\theta}(Z_{t}, t)$, approximates the recovery of the original distribution $Z_{0}$ from a noisy state $Z_{t}$.
 Training optimizes this network by minimizing a loss function to denoise at arbitrary intermediate state $t$: